NodeBB/nodebb-plugin-ntfy/README.md

 1. [Download the ntfy app](https://docs.ntfy.sh/subscribe/phone/) (alternatively, [use the web interface](https://ntfy.sh/app)).
 1. Get your personal notification id via your profile.
 Protect this link — otherwise someone else can intercept and view your notifications as well.
 1. Paste the topic name into the ntfy app or web app.

+## Using a service other than ntfy.sh

+This is currently not supported.
+Please open an issue if you are interested in sponsoring this work.